harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

     <div align='center'> <img width="1512" alt="yolo11-cactus" src="https://github.com/user-attachments/assets/6be76797-e53c-4705-ba40-5f4730272915">
  </div>
     <b>Analysis</b>
     <p>This time, on yolo11n, the model detected many objects.
-If we look at the clues, the model detected bicycle, fire hydrant correctly but leaving out the hot-air balloon and traffic light.
-What interesting in this experiment is that the model is treating the 'long head' of the cactus as the surfboard.
-We are convinced that the shape of surfboard can be a possible for the given shape of the cactus.
+If we look at the clues, the model detected bicycle and fire hydrant correctly but left out the hot-air balloon and traffic light.
+What is interesting in this experiment is that the model is treating the 'long head' of the cactus as the surfboard.
+We are convinced that the shape of the surfboard can be a possible match for the given shape of the cactus.
 Other interesting detection is that 'banana' at the center of the image.
 We feel this detection was a result of the model mispredicting the stem of the larger cactus as banana.
-Again, we were convinced by looking at the shape of the stem as it has slight curve resembling the raw green banana</p>
+Again, we were convinced by looking at the shape of the stem, as it has a slight curve resembling the raw green banana.</p>
     <br/>
     <p>There are many mispredictions made by the model.
 The model struggled to recognize the 'not so well' defined outlines of the objects.
-All other mispredictions are due to shift in the scenes from one image to another</p>
+All other mispredictions are due to shifts in the scenes from one image to another.</p>
   </div>
 </div>